That's the Spirit

 That's the Spirit is the fifth studio album by British rock band Bring Me the Horizon.
-The album was released on 11 September 2015, and marks a departure from the group's metalcore roots, in favour of a less aggressive alternative rock and metal style.
+The album was released on 11 September 2015, and marks a departure from the group's metalcore roots, in favour of a less aggressive alternative rock and hard rock style.

 The album debuted at number one in Australia and Canada, as well as number two on the UK Albums Chart and the US Billboard 200.
 The album received universal acclaim from music critics.

 Background

 The band started teasing the album in late June when the band started promoting images of a symbol of an umbrella, all in the form of tattoos, stickers and posters posted around England, which would later be revealed as a promotional symbol for the album's first single.
 The band later released a short video in early July where the words "That's the spirit" were spoken in reverse.
 On 13 July, the band announced they had left their previous label Epitaph Records and signed fully with Sony Music subsidiaries RCA and Columbia.

 In an interview with NME, vocalist Oliver Sykes confirmed the album title being That's the Spirit while also mentioning several song titles as "True Friends", "Avalanche", "Throne" and "Blasphemy".